nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.
+  * 2a1.
+ContactCS displays a message to the user saying that the list is empty

       Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-ContactCS shows an error message.
+ContactCS requests the user to provide the correct index
+    * 3a2.
+User enters new index
+    * Steps 3a1 - 3a2 are repeated until the index entered are correct

-      Use case resumes at step 2.
+      Use case resumes from step 4.

 **Use case: Update contact information**